Juniper/nita/docs/README.md

 The following pages are currently available:

+- [Custom Containers](custom-containers.md).
+How to create your own custom containers for using with NITA.
 - [Certificates](certificates.md).
 Some advice on working with certificates: how to renew them for Kubernetes and how to install them by hand if you need to.
 - [nita-cmd](nita-cmd.md).
 Almost everything you need to know to drive NITA from its command line.
 - [pods](pods.md).
 Almost everything you need to know about the Kubernetes pods used by NITA.